 Within an hour, the lights made their appearance.
 At first, they were a faint haze in the sky over the mountains.
 Gradually, they got brighter until they were visibly green and dancing rapidly across the sky.
 The base camp is located along a fjord, so the lights reflected in the water.
 Our guide was jumping up and down with excitement!

 If you want to leave photography to the experts, Tromso Friluftsenter guides will take photos for you.
 They will give you a business card with a link to download them a few days after your tour at no extra cost.

 The Northern Lights danced until after midnight, when we left to head back to Tromso city centre.
 We were dropped back at the same hotel, just a 10 minute walk from Enter Tromso Apartments.

-If you’re looking for a self-guided activity, why not try the Fjellheisen cable car?
+If you’re looking for a self-guided activity, be sure to take a ride on the Fjellheisen cable car!
 Enjoy panoramic views of Tromso and the surrounding fjords from above.

 To get here, take the #26 bus (cost 50Kr) from Tromso city centre to Solliveien, or just tell the driver you are going to the Cable Car.
 After they drop you off, follow the signs to the Fjellheisen.
 Be sure to ask about student rates if you qualify for a discount.